 Limits and Epistemic Cautions

 Metaphors do not produce numerical predictions by themselves.
 Claims must remain tied to falsifiable models, pre-registered tests, and quantitative inference.
+The goal is not to replace empirical physics with symbolism, but to use symbolic pattern recognition as a disciplined generator of testable questions.

 Conclusion and Research Agenda